Skim by Section

 Instructions

-- Lift dough out of the bowl with floured hands and form a long, flat, rectangular loaf that's about ยฝ" tall, 5" long and maybe about a foot long.
-Lay it on a baking sheet lined with either parchment paper or a silicon baking mat.
+- Form a loaf.
+Lift dough out of the bowl with floured hands.
+Form a long, flat, rectangular loaf that's about ½" tall, 5" long and about a foot long.
+Lay loaf on a lined baking sheet.

 Notes